Home Canned Crushed Tomatoes

 Opening a jar of home-canned tomatoes in the middle of winter gives you that fresh summer flavor when you need it most.
-This straightforward recipe for canning crushed tomatoes has just three ingredients and is perfect for learning waterbath canning.
+This straightforward recipe for canned crushed tomatoes has just three ingredients and is perfect for learning waterbath canning.
 You can use this in so many classic recipes, from quick pasta sauce to chili.

 Equipment